What Is a Hosted Contact Center? (Benefits & How It Works)

 Hosted contact center featured image

-Hosted contact centers overcome these challenges by delivering essential omnichannel support tools through the cloud on a subscription basis.
+But today, hosted contact centers overcome these challenges by delivering essential omnichannel support tools through the cloud on a subscription basis.

 What Is a Hosted Contact Center?

-A hosted contact center is a contact center housed offsite by a third-party provider and accessed remotely.
+A hosted contact center is a contact center that’s housed offsite by a third-party provider and accessed remotely.
 It eliminates the need to install on-premises hardware and software.
 Instead, you access key contact center tools and features through a secure cloud service.

-Think of it as renting a fully equipped contact center in the cloud, ready to use whenever you need it.
+Think of it as renting a fully equipped contact center in the cloud, ready to use whenever you need it

 The terms “hosted contact center” and “cloud contact center” are often used interchangeably.
 However, there’s a slight difference.

 Hosted contact center can refer to any contact center software or solution hosted by a third-party provider, whether it’s hosted in a traditional data center or the cloud.
+It’s different than a traditional hosted call center as it covers many types of communication rather than just voice calls.

 Cloud contact center specifically refers to a contact center solution hosted in the cloud.
 Cloud-based contact centers offer all the benefits of hosted contact centers, with the additional advantages of scalability, security, and accessibility.